Quantum Optical Electron Pulse Shaper

-Next we demonstrate the correction of higher order dispersion by introducing nonzero TOD to the electron wave.
-The parameters $E_0$, $\Delta E$ and $\alpha$ remain the same as in the previous case.
-The TOD is $\beta = 256\,\mathrm{fs^3}$.
-The overall FWHM duration of the electron pulse is $\tau_{\text{el}} = 242$ fs.
+\textit{Nonlinear Electron Chirp Correction---}To demonstrate the capabilities of electron pulse shaping for correction of higher order dispersion, we add a third order dispersion term (TOD) $\beta = 256\,\mathrm{fs^3}$ to the electron pulse with the same parameters as used in the calculations presented in Fig. 2.
+In this case the electron pulse phase space representation is curved and more importantly, correction with linearly chirped light is not sufficient.

+In Fig. \ref{fig:03} we show the spectrogram of an electron pulse with a combination of linear and nonlinear chirp.
+In Fig. \ref{fig:03}(a), optimally linearly chirped light is used for the correction.
+After propagation for 21 cm it is noticeable, that the sideband generated with linearly chirped light cannot compress ideally, reaching 13 fs FWHM duration [Fig. \ref{fig:03}(c)] due to the leftover curvature of the band.

 To compensate for $\beta$, we need to introduce TOD $\varphi'''$ into the optical pulse as well: